 The state's existing broadband grant programs, by definition, allow private providers of broadband service to participate and receive funding.
-By definition "public" or government operated broadband service providers are excluded from participation in the grant programs.
+By definition "public" or government-operated broadband service providers are excluded from participation in the grant programs.
 This provision limits the options available to residents, particularly in areas where incumbent internet service providers may not want to provide service.
 It also unnecessarily restricts existing public service providers from leveraging grants to expand within their jurisdictions.

 Current state law limits BEAD funding to be distributed to subgrantees through three existing infrastructure grant programs: 50% through GREAT, 40% through CAB, and 10% through the Stop-Gap Solutions Program.
 Based on the infrastructure deployment implementation plan, cost modeling and community and stakeholder feedback, the state may benefit from legislative action to ensure the grant programs meet specific community needs and authorize funding for non-deployment initiatives focused on affordability, digital equity, and adoption.
+Stakeholders, including internet service providers, suggest that the division should have the authority to reallocate funds between these programs as needed to accomplish the goals of the state.
+Specifically, several stakeholders suggest that non-deployment activities, such as digital equity and literacy programs, should be prioritized for available funding.
+Doing so may require a change to existing session law.

 Additionally, state statute requires that counties participating in the CAB program provide a match using ARPA SLFRF funds, which are dwindling rapidly.
 This requirement, designed in the context of ARPA, is inconsistent with BEAD requirements, which encourages a match from the subgrantee.
 A match requirement could deter participation in the BEAD-funded CAB program in economically distressed or low-income counties.
 In those cases, the governing statute will need to be adapted to cover part or all the local match through other funds or by a match waiver process consistent with the BEAD notice of funding opportunity requirements.
+Other options shared by stakeholders include reducing the amount of matching funds required and including the value of in-kind resources provided toward the required match.